doitintl/docops/README.md

 Successfully installed doit-gloss-utils-0.0.0
 ```

-The [project releases](releases) page has a complete list of all releases, along
+The [project releases][releases] page has a complete list of all releases, along
 with the corresponding release notes and release assets.

 <!-- Link references go below this line, sorted ascending --->